-- The first random allocation of patients is attributed to James Lind, a surgeon, in 1747. - Lind randomly assigned 12 sailors to 6 different (lemon & orange)candidate treatments for scurvy. - The first RCT in medicine is credited to Sir A. Bradford Hill, an epidemiologist for England's Medical Research Council.
+- The first random allocation of patients to experimental and control conditions is attributed to James Lind, a surgeon, in 1747. - Lind randomly assigned 12 sailors to 6 different candidate treatments for scurvy.
+The two patients who were given lemons and oranges recovered most quickly, suggesting a beneficial effect of citrus. - The first RCT in medicine is credited to Sir A. Bradford Hill, an epidemiologist for England's Medical Research Council.
 Published in the British Medical Journal in 1948.